Nina Schenk Gräfin von Stauffenberg: Biography

 Nina von Lerchenfeld and Claus Schenk Graf von Stauffenberg were married on 26 September 1933 in Bamberg, Bavaria, making Nina the Countess (Gräfin) von Stauffenberg.
+Count Claus belonged to the House of Stauffenberg, an ancient Bavarian noble family.
 Although Nina's and Claus von Stauffenberg's mothers were both Lutherans, the couple's children were raised as Roman Catholics, in accordance with the wishes of Stauffenberg's father.